nsf/gocode/README.md

-## An autocompletion/refactoring daemon for the Go programming language
+## An autocompletion daemon for the Go programming language

 Gocode is a helper tool which is intended to be integraded with your source code editor, like vim and emacs.
 It provides several advanced capabilities, which currently includes:

  - Context-sensitive autocompletion
- - Semantically-preserving renaming of an identifier

 It is called *daemon*, because it uses client/server architecture for caching purposes.
 In particular, it makes autocompletions very fast.
 Typical autocompletion time with warm cache is 30ms, which is barely noticeable.